webbjj/clustertools/docs/source/analysis.rst

 >>> tstar,dprog,dpath = orbit_path_match(cluster,dt=0.1,plot=True)

 Since ``plot=True``, a figure showing ``dpath`` vs ``dprog`` is returned.

+Finally,cClusters can be interpolated to past or future points in time.
+To interpolate a cluster 1 Gyr forward in time use:

+>> cluster.orbit_interpolate(1.0,do_tails=True,rmax=0.1)

+By default, all stars are simply shifted so the cluster is centred on its new galactocentric position.
+If one wishes to identify tail stars that have their own orbits interpolated, set ``do_tails=True`` as above and provide a criteria for what defines a tail star.
+In the above example, any star beyond 0.1 ``cluster.units`` is a tail star.
+Other criteria include velocity, energy, kwtype, or a custom boolean array (similar to defining subsets for profiles as disussed above).

 A complete list of all functions related to a cluster's orbit can be found below.